Wood-burning stove: Pyrolyzing stoves

 In a conventional stove, when wood is added to a hot fire, a process of pyrolysis or destructive distillation begins.
 Gases (or volatiles) are evolved which are burned above the solid fuel.
 These are the two distinct processes going on in most solid fuel appliances.
 In obsolete stoves without secondary combustion, air had to be admitted both below and above the fuel to attempt to increase combustion and efficiency.
 The correct balance was difficult to achieve in practice, and many obsolete wood-burning stoves only admitted air above the fuel as a simplification.
 Often the volatiles were not completely burned, resulting in energy loss, chimney tarring, and atmospheric pollution.

 To overcome this, the pyrolyzing stove was developed.
 The two processes go on in separate parts of the stove with separately controlled air supplies.
 Most stoves designed to burn wood pellets fall into this category.

 Most pyrolyzing stoves regulate both fuel and air supply as opposed to controlling combustion of a mass of fuel by simple air regulation as in traditional stoves.

 The pelleted fuel is typically introduced into the pyrolyzing chamber with a screw conveyor.
 This leads to better and more efficient combustion of the fuel.

 The technology is not actually new; it has been used for decades in industrial coal-fired boilers intended to burn coal with high volatile content.

 Safety and pollution considerations

+Reliance on wood as an energy source is thought to contribute to deforestation and climate change, but the emissions from wood-derived fuels are the same as emissions from natural decay.

 Health effects

-The pollutants emitted by wood-burning stoves are harmful to human health.
-Several of the compounds emitted are carcinogenic.
-There is a common misconception that the pollutant are comparatively safe because they are "natural", but the real health impacts are equivalent to those of other common air pollutants such as diesel fumes.
+Wood burners emit polluting compounds which are harmful to human health, including carcinogens.
+There is a common misconception that the pollutants are comparatively safe because they are "natural", but the real health impacts are equivalent to those of other common air pollutants such as diesel fumes.
+In the 2010s, 61,000 premature deaths were attributable annually to ambient air pollution from residential heating with wood and coal in Europe, with an additional 10,000 attributable deaths in North America.
+The use of wood-burning stoves in Africa is associated with a large number of deaths each year, approximately 463,000.